 Increases pressure on parents

-“I think parents need to be cognizant of their own tolerance and capability and energy, as well, because sometimes I think that’s where the negatives first show up,” she says.
+“I think parents need to be cognizant of their own tolerance and capability and energy, as well, because sometimes I think that’s where the negatives first show up,” Fink says.
 “The kids might still be doing OK, but if you’re driving yourself crazy trying to get everybody to everything, it’s not necessarily worth it.”

-7 ways to find balance
+7 ways to find balance in busy family lives

-If your family feels hopelessly overbooked and overstressed, here’s the good news: There’s a lot you can do to regain a sense of balance.
+If your family feels overbooked and overstressed, here’s the good news: There’s a lot you can do to regain a sense of balance.